½ cup tapioca flour (or tapioca starch, it’s the same thing)

 The easiest way to make the dough for the crust is to use a food processor using the “S” blade.
 Add to the food processor, the almond flour, tapioca flour, dried rosemary, salt and butter.
 Pulse until it’s the texture of coarse meal.

-Add 1 egg and pulse again until dough comes together (see my photo).
+Add 1 egg and pulse again until dough comes together.
+Make sure you don't blend it constantly (just quick pulses) because the dough will get too warm and the oils will seep out of the almond flour.
 Roll the dough into a ball and then flatten to a disc and wrap it up.
 Refrigerate for at least 1 hour.

 Prepare the filling.
 In a pan on the stove, heat oil to medium and add onions.
 Saute for a few minutes and then add zucchini.
 Saute until onions and zucchini are soft.
 Add kale and saute for a couple of minutes.
 Set aside with sun dried tomatoes.